 4. SWAROVSKI IS MORE EXPENSIVE THAN GLASS

-You might be wondering--if Swarovski is more or less a glass crystal, then why is it more expensive than glass jewelry?
+You might be wondering--if Swarovski is more or less a glass crystal, then why is swarovski crystal so expensive than glass jewelry?

-This is because of the production process required to create glass vs crystals.
+This is because of the production process required to create cut glass vs crystals.

 Compared to other glass jewelry products, Swarovski uses higher quality materials.
 The process of creating even one crystal is also complicated.
-Keep in mind, in order to be considered high quality, the crystals need to have a hundred identical facets in several directions, which takes time with a hard material.
+Keep in mind, in order to be considered high quality, the crystals need to have a hundred identical facets in several directions, which takes time with a hard material and high refraction index.

 5. YOU CAN DECORATE A PALACE WITH SWAROVSKI